Deutsche Ost-Afrika Linie: Early years

 More difficult years followed until 1907, as new competitors appeared and the British lines increased competition.
-The Deutsche Ost-Afrika Linie and the Woermann Line then responded to an offer by Albert Ballin to form a joint venture with Hamburg-America Line (HAPAG).
-HAPAG and Woermann participated in the operation of the Deutsche Ost-Afrika Linie and each allocated one or two ships for an extension of the line from South Africa to West Africa.
-The Woermann Line was involved in the shared service and in 1908 the Hamburg-Bremen Africa Line also joined.
+DOAL and Woermann Line then responded to an offer by Albert Ballin to form a joint venture with Hamburg America Line (HAPAG).
+HAPAG and Woermann took part in the operation of DOAL, and each allocated one or two ships for an extension of the line from South Africa to West Africa.
+Woermann Line was involved in the shared service and in 1908 the Hamburg-Bremen Africa Line also joined.
 The increased number of departures improved business.